 - Knowledge of your company’s structure to know where to go to ask questions; and

 - Confidence in your workplace culture so that they are not afraid to ask questions if they have any.

 An open and accepting workplace culture can help ensure that new employees learn what they need to know.
 It can also help senior employees be more productive as new employees will know exactly who to go to with their questions to avoid unnecessary distractions.

 Employee surveys are a fast and easy way to collect feedback on any number of topics.
-Conduct surveys during your onboarding process to learn your new hires’ expectations, and then compare their results with existing employees to discover gaps in how you engage your employees.
+Conduct surveys during your onboarding process to learn your new hires’ expectations, ask company culture survey questions, and compare their results with existing employees to discover gaps in how you engage your employees.

 Gather employee feedback with ContactMonkey.

 How can you be sure if your employees are engaged with their work?
 Try asking them!